iamvitalyo/Aphrodite-AGI/readme.txt

 ....

 teory off planet dance if Venus and Earth dance and draw pentogram maybe they told that on Earth must be humans and env for them if destroy Venus we will not survive.
 And maybe we also can write to nature somethinng for example in circle give me a water... and nature will give after o loop after one day maybe or after 100 days off after one year.
+And o balance told that lannguage of nature something between just symbbols and programing code.

 need to focus on dot becouse from dot all start like our symbols, after 1 is dot to 2 stick then 3 triangel.